stolostron/multicluster-observability-operator/README.md

    oc get secret multiclusterhub-operator-pull-secret -n open-cluster-management --export -o yaml |   kubectl apply --namespace=open-cluster-management-observability -f -
    ```

-4. Create a secret for object storage.
+4. Create and save the secret for object storage.
 For example, create a secret with Thanos on a Amazon Web Service cluster.
 Your file might resemble the following information:

    ```
    apiVersion: v1